jchwenger/TheoryProject/README.md

 # A repository of computational artworks exploring the interaction between computer vision and text
 # by Guy Morgan and Jérémie Wenger

-Click the following links to access the GitHub pages for these projects (most of them using a mouse click as interaction:
+Click the following links to access the GitHub pages for these projects (most of them using a mouse click as interaction):

 [Example 1: ‘grump’](https://jchwenger.github.io/TheoryProject/01_smile_1_words_grump/)